 If your baby has regular naps and consistent bedtimes, they will not likely get overtired.
 Barring sickness or occasional routine deviations, keeping a consistent routine will ensure your baby is well-rested most of the time.
 This means they will be able to cope one a late bedtime, a missed nap, or an overstimulating morning without becoming super fussy or irritable.

 Two or three days in a row of major routine deviation, like a vacation, and you’ll notice a considerably more fussy baby.
+If you need something to help you keep the routine then you can use these printable routine cards for bedtime routine.

 Avoid screens and craziness right before bed